cognivore/vibe-os/README.md

 - `issues.jsonl` – canonical latest snapshot per issue (upserted via `updatedAt` filters, so reruns only fetch and rewrite changed issues)
 - `events.N.jsonl` – append-only history shards capped at ~1 MB each (`events.0.jsonl` is the active log, older shards shift to `events.1.jsonl`, `events.2.jsonl`, …)
 - `meta.json` – tracks `last_full_sync_at` to make subsequent syncs incremental and stores the workspace name
+- `users/<user_id>.jsonl` – Linear user directory snapshots (name, display name, email, avatar, active flag, timestamps)

 The sync is idempotent:
 - Re-running adds only new issue updates and new events; unchanged issues/events leave their files untouched
 - Historical events are never refetched—new entries append to the active shard, and automatic log rotation preserves older shards for analysis (`linear events`, `stale`, etc. read all shards)
 - Because `issues.jsonl` is canonical, edits, state changes, and deletions are reflected immediately on the next run even though older event shards remain immutable
+- The user directory is always crawled in full.
+A new snapshot is appended whenever Linear reports a change so persona linking can pre-populate identity metadata.

 ### Serve the dashboard API